keycloak/keycloak-community/design/fapi-grant-management.md

 If omitted, the AS does not support any grant managenent actions.

 - **grant_management_endpoint**
-  OPTIONAL.
   URL of the authorization server's Grant Management Administration Endpoint.

 FAPI Grant Management consist of 2 parts: